Vicki Van Meter

-Victoria Louise "Vicki" Van Meter (March 13, 1982 – March 15, 2008) was an American aviator.
+Victoria Louise Van Meter (March 13, 1982 – March 15, 2008) was an American aviator.
 She was known for setting several distance-flying records for child pilots.
 At the age of 11, she became the youngest pilot to fly east to west across the continental United States of America, and the youngest female pilot to cross in either direction.

 Early life

 Van Meter first manipulated the controls of an airplane at the age of 10.
 On September 20, 1993, at the age of 11, she made headlines when she flew from Augusta, Maine, to San Diego, California, in a Cessna 172.
 A year later, she flew a Cessna 210 over the Atlantic Ocean to Scotland.

-After her flights, she appeared on The Tonight Show with Jay Leno and visited the White House.
+She visited the White House and appeared on The Tonight Show.

+Soon after her European flight Van Meter gave up flying.

 In 2003, Van Meter was featured with 36 other female pilots in the traveling exhibit Women and Flight — Portrait of Contemporary Women Pilots, based on a book of the same name by Carolyn Russo.

-Pursuant to the Federal Aviation Reauthorization Act of 1996 signed into law by President Bill Clinton on October 9, 1996, after the death of Jessica Dubroff, it is no longer legal in the United States (under 49 USC § 44724) to attempt to set records as a student pilot, which effectively means that some of the records set by Van Meter will never be broken by an American.
+Pursuant to the Federal Aviation Reauthorization Act of 1996 signed into law by President Bill Clinton on October 9, 1996, after the death of Jessica Dubroff, it is no longer legal in the United States (under 49 USC § 44724) to attempt to set records as a student pilot, which effectively means that some of the records set by Van Meter will never be legally broken by an American.